 The glass makers were forced to move to Murano in 1291 because of the fear of risk of fire from the furnaces to Venice’s wooden structures.
 But the Venetian government banned the glass makers for another reasons; they wanted to imprison the artisans and prevent them from sharing their glass making secrets as glass making was a major source of wealth for the Venetian Republic.

-Our small Monograms group was invited in to one of the furnaces for a short demonstration of how Murano glass is made.
+Our small Independence by Globus group was invited in to one of the furnaces for a short demonstration of how Murano glass is made.
 The glass maker made two different pieces for us, though if he were making pieces to be sold in the shop it would actually be a much longer process.

 Understand that in Venice and Murano, the glass factories have no desire to explain the glass making process to tourists and really don’t have the staff to be able to run these demonstrations.
 So anytime you attend one, be prepared for a sales pitch.
 And while we did get one after the demonstration at Vecchia Murano, we didn’t feel pressured in to be buying anything.